 When it comes to dessert wines, many people think of Portuguese Port, Spanish Sherry, or French Sauternes.
 But if you only consider the traditional big wine countries, you might miss something.
 Only a few wine lovers know about the sweet styles from Hungary: Tokaji wines.
 Let’s close this knowledge gap.

-Tokaji is a white wine from Hungary that has a tradition of hundreds of years.
-It can be dry, but the most famous wines are sweet dessert wines.
+Tokaji is a white wine from Hungary with a tradition of hundreds of years.
+It can be dry, but the most famous types are sweet dessert wines.
 The best of these wines are made from noble rot grapes that vintners let intentionally dry on the vines.

 Tokaji wines come from the Tokaj region, also known as Tokaj-Hegyalja (English: Tokaj Foothills) in North-East Hungary.
 It’s one of the country’s seven wine regions and contains more than 11,000 hectares (27,000 acres) of vineyards.
 A small portion of the area is located in Slovakia.